Your Cheatin' Heart: Legacy

+In 1983, the original recording released on the MGM label in 1953 was inducted into the Grammy Hall of Fame.

 Two Pepsi Super Bowl commercials featured the song, one aired during Super Bowl XXX, featured Williams' recording while a Coca-Cola deliveryman grabbed a Pepsi.
 The second one, aired during Super Bowl XLVI, featured the same situation, but with the song covered by Jennifer Nettles of Sugarland.
 The song forms the title of the 1990 TV drama 'Your Cheatin' Heart' by John Byrne.